The owners: Vanessa Roberts, a corporate strategist for Aviva, lives here with husband Andy, an IT program manager

 During an initial consultation, the couple mentioned how much they loved geometric designs and warm metallic finishes, and then gave Karen free-rein to come up with a scheme.
 ‘She suggested a beautiful inky blue wallpaper with gold detailing in a geometric pattern, which I loved,’ says Vanessa.

 ‘I thought she was suggesting wallpapering just the one feature wall, but when she said she meant all four, I needed some persuading.
 We would never have wallpapered an entire room ourselves, but I’m so glad we did.’

 Andy and Vanessa did most of the DIY and decorating themselves to cut costs, using YouTube videos as their guide.
 They even spent the hottest weekend of the summer ripping up their old carpet in preparation to rescue the old floorboards underneath.

 Interior design: £1,000

 ‘It took two days to scrape all the decades of old bitumen from the floorboards, before sanding and then staining them,’ recalls Vanessa.
 ‘It was a nightmare at the time and we wished we’d never started, but it was all worth it in the end.’

-Once the paintwork was tackled, they did invest in a professional decorator to hang the wallpaper.
+Once the paintwork was tackled, they did invest in a professional decorator to hang the statement wallpaper.
 ‘We’d never wallpapered before and didn’t want to practice on such a beautiful design,’ she adds.
 ‘It was definitely worth paying a professional.’